 Patricia Mafra – Illustrator

-As a creative, I’m always looking for inspiration in the smallest things, finding visual references on a daily basis, is both a blessing and a curse.
-Because of this, I tend to analyze almost unconsciously every visual input that’s out there, on the streets, bus, train, supermarkets, products, restaurants, gyms, etc.
+As a creative, I’m always looking for inspiration in the smallest things.
+Finding visual references on a daily basis is both a blessing and a curse.
+Because of this, I tend to analyze almost unconsciously every visual input that’s out there, on the streets, buses, trains, supermarkets, products, restaurants, gyms, etc.

-I ask “Who approved this design?” when something is off, like visuals not matching the concept and missing completely the target audience.
-Or when a design doesn’t take into consideration its surroundings, like community, diversity, and so on.
+I ask, “Who approved this design?” when something is off, like visuals not matching the concept and completely missing the target audience.
+Or when a design doesn’t consider its surroundings, like community, diversity, and so on.
 This usually means that the team and/or the person in charge approved something without having a good knowledge of that subject.
-As creatives, we have to be more aware and know when we’re the right person to work and/or approve a design.
+As creatives, we have to be more aware and know when we’re the right person to work with and/or approve a design.
 And when that’s not the case, make an effort to find the right people for each project.

 Actually, we have a great article on design approval in the form of a map.
 Intrigued?
-Take some sunscreen, cream and come on board while we tell you a story about the Approval Island.
+Take some sunscreen cream and come on board while we are telling you a story about the Approval Island.

 Giovanna Giuliano – Illustrator

 Over the years, I have slightly changed my “modus operandi”, and I can say that what I have been doing for years now is trying to talk as much as possible with the client or the art director who will have to approve the design.
 When you embark on a new project, it is a bit like being in a couple – the more you talk to your partner, the better things will go 🙂